 Project Configuration

-The following values can be set up by navigating to the Project Details page or by using the Project Details bulk edit functionality.
+The following values can be set either from the Project Details page or through the Project Details bulk edit functionality:

 - Capitalisation Eligibility